How to use the Open Graph share Facebook debugger

 In the case of WordPress

-WordPress is the most widely used CMS (Content Management System) in the world for creating websites.
-Several extensions (plugins) allow you to automatically add Open Graph tags to your web pages, very simply and without code.
+WordPress is the most widely used CMS in the world for creating websites.
+Several extensions (plugins) allow you to automatically add the tags to your web pages, very simply and without code.

-Beyond WordPress, most of the tools for building websites such as Joomal, Drupal, Webflow, Wix, … propose natively or via extensions to generate Open Graph data very simply.
+Beyond WordPress, most of the tools for building websites such as Joomal, Drupal, Webflow, Wix, … propose natively or via extensions to generate the code easily.

 Using Facebook Open Graph Debugger

-Facebook Open Graph Debugger is a free web tool offered by Facebook that allows you to view the Open Graph data present on the page being analyzed in order to find out if this data is correct.
+The Open Graph Debugger is a free tool offered by Facebook that allows you to view the data present on the page being analyzed in order to find out if this is correct.

-It’s the easiest way to check Open Graph data.
+It’s the easiest way to verify Open Graph informations.

-To access it, go to this page: https://developers.facebook.com/tools/debug/ by being connected to your Facebook developer account.
+To access it, go to this page: https://developers.facebook.com/tools/debug/ by being connected to your FB developer account.

 Paste the URL of the page you want to check, then click on the “Debugger” button.

-After clicking, you will get a detailed analysis of all Open Graph markup on the analyzed page:
+After clicking, you get a detailed analysis of all the markup on the analyzed page:

-Facebook Share Debugger is a free web tool allowing to check that social media snippets are correctly optimized and enriched.
+Facebook Share Debugger is a free tool allowing to verify that social media snippets are correctly optimized and enriched.

 Analyze a web page